 I’ve prided myself on being honest in my writings.
 But the honesty I’ve shown you, dear readers, is a polished and slaved-over honesty.
 Being a writer with OCD is a strange experience, a magical curse of sorts.
-I heavily debate individual words, replacing and replacing them as I reread a hundred times.
+I heavily debate individual words, replacing them over and over as I reread a hundred times.
 Commas and semi-colons, too.
 Sentences get moved around, put back in their original place, moved around again.
 This is normal writer’s work to an extent, but my brain takes it overboard.
 Detail-oriented doesn’t begin to describe it; I forget to eat, I neglect my friends, my brain often gets stuck in weird, repetitive thought loops that I struggle to turn off, and I lose a lot of sleep.
 But, I have a healthy list of publications in magazines that I’m thrilled to be a part of, and these publications have allowed me to connect and converse with people I would otherwise never have met.
 And this connection is what it’s all about.
 However, it’s time for me to be more honest with you, for my own personal sake and for community’s sake.
 This level of editing not only drives me crazy (I should certainly dedicate more time to meditating and petting my dogs, not to mention the fact that I’m a mom of a toddler), but it also puts up an unnecessary wall between you and me.
-So allow me to introduce you to my new column, Brain-Picking Becky.
+So allow me to introduce you to my new series, Brain-Picking Becky.

 The main idea behind Brain-Picking Becky is that each entry will keep honesty at the forefront.
 I will not slave over editing and polishing them but will put them out into the world even if I don’t feel ready.
 They may be diary-esque and personal, or perhaps cerebral and wandering.
 They might be connected to current events or totally in the clouds.
 Each one will revolve around a topic I believe we as Americans need to be talking about, and each will bare my truth.